campe0n/readme_generator/readme.md

 [github](https://github.com/campe0n)

-email: melvinrf@outlook.com
+email: asdf

 ## License
-This project is licensed by BSD
+This project is licensed by MIT